JayMcDaniel/r-getting-and-cleaning-data-project/codebook.md

  subject_id : ID unique to the subject (1-30)
  observation_id : ID (added) unique to observation (1-10299)
  activity : Activity recorded: ”WALKING”, ”WALKING UPSTAIRS”, "WALKING DOWNSTAIRS”, “SITTING”,”STANDING", "LAYING"         time_body_acceleration_mean_value_x
+ The variables listeed below are the same data as the original, keeping only the means and standard deviation variables.
+The names have been spelled out to be more clear.
+In averages_tibble, these are simply the means of each activity by subject id: averages_tibble <- combined_tibble %>% select(-observation_id) %>% group_by(subject_id, activity) %>% summarise_all(mean)

  time_body_acceleration_mean_value_y
  time_body_acceleration_mean_value_z
  time_body_acceleration_standard_deviation_x